AhmedAbozaid9/lorem_box/README.md

 3. **SASS**
 4. Open source libraries
 <br>
-> This is my first project using SASS and routing, so it's not perfect even though i learned alot
+This is my first project using SASS and routing, so it's not perfect even though i learned alot.